 Birth

 The future Philippine President was born at the end of the decade that saw the launch of the first Five Year Plan of the newly created Soviet Union.
 Simultaneously, Chinese Nationalists captured Beijing, ending China’s Warlord Era.
-Fourteen nations signed the Kellog-Briand Pact, a high point of anti-war idealism.
+Fourteen nations signed the Kellogg-Briand Pact, a high point of anti-war idealism.
 However, the United States Stock Market crashed, leading to the Great Depression.
 Rioting exploded in Palestine.
 Penicillin was accidentally invented.
 The Dutch, French, British, and Americans are colonial powers in Southeast Asia.

 18 March 1928